steliostss/Algorithms-Ntua/README.md

 # Algorithms-Ntua
-Git repository for course: "Algorithms and complexity" of NTUA ECE School Course is currently in the 7th semester.
+Git repository for course: "Algorithms and complexity" of NTUA ECE School.
+Course is currently in the 7th semester.

 Professor: [Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/)